bdog2112/clay-dice/README.md

 # CLAY DICE
 Sometimes you just gotta roll the dice and let the chips fall where they may.

-This is a dice rolling project that, in its current form, allows you to roll 4 twenty sided dice.
+This is a dice rolling project that, in its current form, allows you to roll 6 and 20-sided dice.
 They launch with satisfying speed and settle quickly.
 But, not before bouncing wildly off the walls!

 <img src="./images/clay_dice.png">

+Add/remove dice with "+/-".
+Up to 8 dice can be added!
+Change die-type with "6" for 6-sided and "3" for 20-sided.

+If dice land on top of each other, then the top one is automatically re-rolled after a brief settling period.
+A numeric result is also displayed at the top of the screen.

 FUTURE GOALS:
-- Add hotkeys to add/remove dice: + add, - remove
-- Add 4, 6, 8, 10 and 12-sided dice
+- Add 4, 8, 10 and 12-sided dice
 - Add hotkeys to change die-type
   - 1 for 10-sided
   - 2 for 12-sided